-A reconciliation of the summarised financial information presented to the carrying amount of the company's interest in the associated company is as follows:
+A reconciliation of the summarised financial information to the carrying amount of the company's interest in the associated company is as follows:

-2020 US\$ (Restated) 2019 US\$
+2021 US\$ 2020 US\$

-Net assets of associate 602,760 1,692,990
+Net assets of associate 383,108 602,760

+Company's interest 49% 49%

-Company's interest Share of net assets 49% 295,352 49% 829,565
+Share of net assets 187,723 295,352

 Goodwill 2,633,663 2,633,663

-Carrying value 2,929,015 3,463,228
+Carrying value 2,821,386 2,929,015

 As at the end of the reporting period, the company carried out a review on the recoverable amount of its investment in associate.
-The recoverable amount of the investment in associate have been determined on the basis of the net present values of future cash flows derived from such investment using cash flow projections which have been discounted at an appropriate rate.
-The forecasts of future cash flows were based on management's estimates of the associate's future revenues and operating expenses using historical and industry trends, general market conditions, forecasts and other available information.
+The review revealed no impairment in value required during the financial year.
+The recoverable amount of the investment in associate have been determined on the basis of their net asset values at the end of the reporting period as in the opinion of the management of the company, the net asset value of the associates reasonably approximate the fair values less costs to sell.